Subtransmission Grid Control via Online Feedback Optimization: Online Feedback Optimization with Integer Constraints

 \subsection{Input, Output, and Optimization Problem}

-The input $u=[q^T,p^T,tap^T]^T$ consists of the reactive power setpoints $q \in \mathbb{R}^{42}$ and active power setpoints $p \in \mathbb{R}^{42}$ for the 42 wind parks, and the tap positions $tap \in \mathbb{Z}^{10}$ for the 10 tap changers within the Blocaux area, for a total of 94 signals.
-The output $y=[v^T,\ell^T]^T$ consists of the voltage magnitudes $v \in \mathbb{R}^{31}$ at the 31 buses and the magnitudes of the complex power flows $\ell \in \mathbb{R}^{58}$, for a total of 89 signals.
-Let $d$ be the disturbance vector which contains active and reactive power consumptions and the generation that we do not control.
-The steady-state relation between $u$, $d$, and $y$ is determined by the power flow equations.
-An explicit mapping $y=h(u,d)$ locally exists but its functional form is usually unknown~\cite{bolognani2015fast}.
+The input $u=[q^\top,p^\top,tap^\top]^\top$ consists of the reactive power setpoints $q \in \mathbb{R}^{42}$ and active power setpoints $p \in \mathbb{R}^{42}$ for the 42 wind parks, and the tap positions $tap \in \mathbb{Z}^{10}$ for the 10 tap changers within the Blocaux area, for a total of 94 signals.
+The output $y=[v^\top,\ell^\top]^\top$ consists of the voltage magnitudes $v \in \mathbb{R}^{31}$ at the 31 buses and the magnitudes of the power flows $\ell \in \mathbb{R}^{58}$, for a total of 89 signals.
 The actuators that will implement our control input $u$ are limited in their capabilities and the bus voltages and line flows have lower and upper limits due to safety constraints.
-Therefore, we introduce a constraint set $\mathcal{U}$ for the input and $\mathcal{Y}$ for the output.
+Therefore, the constraint sets $\mathcal{U}$ for the input and $\mathcal{Y}$ for the output are being introduced.
 The tap changer positions need to be an element of $\mathbb{Z}$, which is the set of integers.

-We now formulate an optimization problem, in which the goal is to minimize the losses in the grid and the curtailment that is necessary to satisfy line limits
+Let $d$ be the disturbance vector which contains active and reactive power consumptions and the power generation that are not controlled by the controller.
+The steady-state relation between $u$, $d$, and $y$ is determined by the power flow equations.
+An explicit nonlinear mapping $y=h(u,d)$ locally exists but its analytical form is generally not available~\cite{bolognani2015fast}.

+The following optimization problem defines, at any specific instant in time, the optimal operating point of the grid.

-At a local optimum $(u^\star,y^\star)$ the system satisfies the constraints on $u$ and $y$, which means that we have a feasible operating point.
-Furthermore, the cost function is locally minimized.
-We do not perform frequency control because we consider this to be done at the transmission grid level.
-For a paper analyzing the interaction of frequency control with \ac{OFO}, see~\cite{olives2023holistic}.
+At a local optimum $(u^\star,y^\star)$, the system satisfies the constraints on $u$ and $y$, which means that it is a feasible operating point.
+Furthermore, the cost function is locally minimized, which corresponds to minimizing the active power curtailment that is necessary to satisfy line limits.
+Implicitly, \eqref{eq:op_problem} defines a time-varying reference that the grid needs to track, as opposed as standard control design tasks where the reference to be tracked is set a-priori, or fixed.